zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 DXP depends on many JARs included in DXP Tomcat bundle.
 Some of the bundle's JARs are not strictly required but can still be useful.
 If you're not using a Tomcat bundle, you'll use the Liferay JARs in the *Dependencies* archive and the *OSGi Dependencies* archive you downloaded and third-party JARs as described below.

 1. Unzip the Dependencies ZIP file contents in the `$TOMCAT_HOME/lib/ext` folder (create this folder if it doesn't exist).
-1. Unzip the OSGi Dependencies ZIP file contents in the `Liferay_Home/osgi` folder (create this folder if it doesn't exist).
+1. Unzip the OSGi Dependencies ZIP file contents in the `[Liferay Home]/osgi` folder (create this folder if it doesn't exist).

 DXP communicates with your database via JDBC.
 Add your database JDBC driver JAR file to the user domain's `lib` folder.
 You can download JDBC driver JARs for these databases: